Skip to main content

 LET $variable_name = expression

 The variable must start with the $ character and cannot be a hierarchical identifier, for example, $item.index is not a valid variable.
 The variable must be unique throughout the query.
-The expression used to specify the value of the variable can be a simple expression or a conditional expression.
-In Talend Data Mapper, it can also be an array.
+The expression used to specify the value of the variable can be a simple expression, a conditional expression, or an array.

 The LET clause must be used after a FROM, UNNEST, JOIN, GROUP BY or GROUP AS clause or in a query block introduced by a SELECT clause.
 If the query contains a WHERE or HAVING clause, the LET should be placed before it.
 For example: